Contributed By TMI Associates

 As an abuse of rights is prohibited under the Civil Code, the same will apply to the execution of patent rights, and therefore, where the execution of such rights is abusive, that execution will be restricted.

-For example, the act of filing a lawsuit may cause tort liability where such litigation is found to be significantly unreasonable in light of the legal system; eg, the allegation of the infringement is entirely baseless and the owner of the intellectual property right is fully aware of the lack of legal grounds.
+For example, the act of filing a lawsuit may cause tort liability where such litigation is found to be be significantly unreasonable in light of the purport of the litigation system (eg, the allegation of infringement is entirely baseless and the owner of the intellectual property right is fully aware of the lack of legal grounds).
 In addition, based on judicial precedents, a patent right-holder who has made a declaration of fair, reasonable and non-discriminatory (FRAND) terms will not be permitted to claim for an injunction or for licence fees against a party who intends to be licensed under FRAND terms beyond those terms, as this will fall under an abuse of rights.

 In addition, the Japan Fair Trade Commission (JFTC) has stipulated that its Guidelines for the Use of Intellectual Property (IP Guidelines) under the Antimonopoly Act clearly show the principles of the use of intellectual property rights, including patent rights, under the Act.
 In January 2016, the JFTC partially amended the IP Guidelines and supplemented descriptions related to the Standard Essential Patent under the Antimonopoly Act.
 If a patent right has been exercised in a manner that violates these Guidelines, there is a possibility that the act will be considered a violation of the Antimonopoly Act.